 We present face detection based on the AdaBoost algorithm using Haar features.
-In our architecture, the scaling image technique is used instead of the scaling sub-window, and the integral image window is generated instead of the integral image contains whole image during one clock cycle.
+In our architecture, the scaling image technique is used instead of the scaling subwindow, and the integral image window is generated instead of the integral image contains whole image during one clock cycle.

 The Haar classifier is designed using a pipelined scheme, and the triple classifier which three single classifiers processed in parallel is adopted to accelerate the processing speed of the face detection system.
+Also we discussed the optimization of the proposed architecture which can be scalable for configurable devices with variable resources.

 Finally, the proposed architecture is implemented on a Modelsim Altera 6.3 and its performance is measured and compared with an equivalent hardware implementation.
-We show about 35 times increase of system performance over the equivalent software implementation.
+We show about 35 time's increase of system performance over the equivalent software implementation.
 We plan to implement more classifiers to improve our design.